Unified Embedding: Battle-Tested Feature Representations for Web-Scale ML Systems

 \item \textbf{Analysis beyond collision counts}: We analyze hash embeddings in the standard framework as well as in a supervised learning setting to capture interactions between feature embedding and downstream learning.
 Our analysis gives insights and testable predictions about unified embeddings that cannot be obtained by dimension reduction arguments alone.

 \item \textbf{Battle-tested approach and industrial experiments at scale}: Multi-size Unified Embedding has been launched in over a dozen web-scale SAR systems, significantly improving user engagement metrics and key business metrics.
-In addition, Unified Embedding presents major practical benefits: simplified feature configuration, strong adaptation to dynamic data distributions, and compatibility with modern hardware.
+In addition, Unified Embedding presents major practical benefits: simplified feature configuration, strong adaptation to dynamic data distributions, and compatibility with ML accelerators.
 In \Cref{sec:industry_deployment}, we share our insights, challenges, and practical lessons on adopting Unified Embedding. \end{enumerate}